Tories accused of worsening heating bill crisis by scrapping home insulation scheme

-The Conservative government has been accused of worsening the coming heating bill crisis by ending a successful home insulation programme just as fuel prices start to surge.
+The government has been accused of worsening the heating bill crisis by ending a successful home insulation programme just as fuel prices surge.

-Opposition politicians said ministers needed to introduce an emergency insulation programme ahead of a winter winter of surging bill – as new figures show millions of people expect to be unable to heat their homes.
+The Liberal Democrats have said ministers need to introduce an emergency insulation programme ahead of a winter of surging bills – as new figures show millions of people expect to be unable to heat their homes this winter.

-The Green Homes Grant offered households vouchers towards the cost of insulation, but it was was scrapped in Rishi Sunak's last budget and replaced with a new scheme that gave funding to local authorities to distribute the cash.
+The green homes grant offered households vouchers to go towards the cost of insulation, but it was scrapped in Rishi Sunak's last budget and replaced with a new scheme that gave funding to local authorities to distribute the cash.

-But Liberal Democrat leader Ed Davey told The Independent that the new scheme had failed because it has insulated only 3,000 homes since coming into effect in October – "no bigger than a large village".
+The party’s leader, Ed Davey, who served as energy secretary in the last coalition government, told The Independent that the new scheme had failed because it has only insulated 3,000 homes since coming into effect in October – “no bigger than a large village”.

-The liberals says targeting the worst insulation Band F homes and converting them to Band A homes would save households on average £557 in heating bills.
-Those in more common Band D properties would still save an average of £202 more with an upgrade.
+The Lib Dems have said targeting the worst-insulated band F homes by converting them to band A homes would save households on average £557 in heating bills.

-The government said the claims were "spurious and theoretical at best" and that it would upgrade 50,000 homes of low-income families living in the worst-insulated buildings this year.
+Those in more common band D properties would still save an average of £202 more with an upgrade, the party said.

-It comes as new research from housing charity Shelter finds that 1 in 4 renters cannot afford to keep their home warm because of soaring fuel costs and other government policies.
+But the government said the claims were “spurious and theoretical at best” and that it would upgrade 50,000 homes living in the worst-insulated buildings this year.

-The surge in heating bills caused by rising gas prices is to hit at the same time as the government's cut to universal credit, with the furlough scheme also set to end on 30 September.
+New research from housing charity Shelter has found that a quarter of renters cannot afford to keep their homes warm because of soaring fuel prices.

-Over a third of private renters (36 per cent) in England, equivalent to two million households, now receive housing benefit to help pay their rent – up from 25 per cent before the pandemic.
+The surge in heating bill costs caused by rising gas prices is to hit at the same time as the government's cut to universal credit, with the furlough scheme also set to end on 30 September.

-YouGov polling commissioned by Shelter found that 26 per cent of adult renters in England - or 5.3 million people - already say they cannot keep their homes warm in winter.
-The polling was conducted in April, well before the latest price hikes.
+More than a third of private renters in England, equivalent to two million households, now receive housing benefits to help pay their rent – up from 25 per cent pre-pandemic.

-Polly Neate, chief executive of Shelter, said that the "triple whammy of the furlough scheme ending, cuts to Universal Credit and rocketing fuel prices may be the final straw for many renters barely hanging on to their homes".
+YouGov polling commissioned by Shelter found that 26 per cent of adult renters in England already say they cannot keep their homes warm in winter – and the polling was conducted in April, well before the latest price hikes.

-She added: "We are facing a perfect storm for homelessness to rise, and the new Housing Secretary must get a handle on the situation before winter arrives.
+Polly Neate, chief executive of Shelter, said that the “triple whammy of the furlough scheme ending, cuts to universal credit and rocketing fuel prices may be the final straw for many renters barely hanging on to their homes”.

-“Our research shows that one in four renters couldn’t keep their homes warm in winter, even before this latest price hike."
+She added: “We are facing a perfect storm for homelessness to rise, and the new housing secretary must get a handle on the situation before winter arrives.”

-Ed Davey, leader of the Liberal Democrats, who served as energy secretary in the last coalition government, told The Independent that an emergency insulation programme should begin this winter.
+The Liberal Democrat leader said that an emergency insulation programme should begin this winter.

-“This winter people could face the stark reality that they may not be able to heat their homes.
+He went on to say: “This winter people could face the stark reality that they may not be able to heat their homes.
 At the same time, bills are soaring and food supplies could run short.
 We are facing a winter of discontent.

-“The Government must make amends for their unforgivable mistake of scrapping the Green Homes Grant.
+“The government must make amends for their unforgivable mistake of scrapping the Green Homes Grant.
 I am calling for an emergency package of support for households which are not properly insulated.
-This time the scheme needs to be long term, both to make sure suppliers back it and so it also helps tackle the climate emergency.
+This time the scheme needs to be long term, both to make sure suppliers back it and so it also helps tackle the climate emergency.”

 UK news in pictures